Brightscout/mattermost-test-management/data/test-cases/plugins/gitlab/sidebar/merge_request.md

 **Expected**

-The member access request to a project/group should show the description of the request in proper UI on MM.
+The member access request to a project/group should show the description of the request in proper UI in RHS of Gitlab on MM.
-After step 2, the desired member access request should be removed from the `To-do list` on MM.
+After step 2, the desired member access request should be removed from the `To-do list` in RHS of Gitlab on MM.